LedgerHQ/ledger-app-otherdime/README.md

   * sign to sign a given hash after unsealing the key following a user confirmation.
 Unsealing makes the key non exchangeable

-  * exchange to exchange a sealed key between a personalized dongle and a non personalization dongle, following user confirmation
+  * exchange to exchange a sealed key between a personalized dongle and a non personalized dongle, following user confirmation

 This application is currently usable on Nano S developer firmware 1.2.1 - you can upgrade as follows